Overview

 Time approval by zone

 Each zone has a Time button that opens a time entry review for all items in that zone.
 This lets board managers approve or reject time entries in bulk by work status rather than reviewing each item individually.
+The time review panel shows entries grouped by item, with each entry displaying:- Duration — hours and minutes logged

 - Time type — the category of work (Internal, Development, QA, R&D, PMO, Sales, Marketing)